textpattern/textpattern.github.io/administration/diagnostics-panel.md

 You are running a development version of Textpattern on a live server.
 {: .alert-block .warning}

-Means you're intallation version is a future development version, not the lastest stable release.
+Means you're installation version is a future development version, not the latest stable release.
 This would be okay for local testing, but not recommended for a live production site online.

 The following PHP functions (which may be necessary to run Textpattern) are disabled on your server...
 {: .alert-block .warning}